jrieke/traingenerator/README.md

 ## Adding new templates

 You can add your own template in 4 easy steps (see below), without changing any code in the app itself.
-Your new template will be automatically discovered by traingenerator and shown in the sidebar.
+Your new template will be automatically discovered by Traingenerator and shown in the sidebar.
 That's it! 🎈

 **Want to share your magic?** 🧙 PRs are welcome!
 Please have a look